-Year End Success: Decrease in KGs of residual wate collected per household (from 2019/20)
+Year End Success: Decrease in KGs of residual wate collected per

-It is likely the Covid-19 pandemic and residents' behaviour will have a negative impact on this measure.
-The quarter 1 data 2020/2021 indicated an increase in the amount of residual waste collected per household.
+The guarter 1 data 2020/2021 indicated an increase in the amount of residual waste collected per household.
 This could be due to residents being at home more and naturally producing more waste, additionally the lockdown resulted in some residents having more available time for potential clear outs.
-The current pandemic is ongoing, and the surrounding uncertainty may result in more residents staying at home throughout the year resulting in more waste being produced per household.
+The current pandemic is ongoing, and the surrounding uncertainty may result in more residents staying at home throughout the year resulting in more waste being produced per household household